inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 > This section focuses on adding/overriding widgets for the records upload or communities settings form.
 How to display them on existing records is explained in the following section.

 In the previous section, the `ui_widget` field was mentioned.
-Several of them are already available with InvenioRDM, however, in some cases it might be desired to change their behaviour (override) or use a totally new widget.
+Several of them are already available in InvenioRDM, however, in some cases it might be desired to change their behaviour (override) or use a totally new widget.

 UI Widget are discovered and imported in the following way:

-1. Try to import the widget from the `my-site` instance, looking in the `/assets/templates` folder (that folder is copied/symlinked when the assets are built).
+1. Try to import the widget from the `my-site` instance, looking in the `/assets/templates/custom_fields` folder (that folder is copied/symlinked when the assets are built).
 2. If the widget is not found, then it tries to import it from the local module's path, e.g. `invenio-communities`.
 3. If the widget is still not found, then it raises an error.